Seeing the Big 5 in Africa is right at the very top of many a bucket list around the world and quite rightly.

 At Aquila there is little vegetation to make up the natural diets of the animals who would usually live further north, so they help the animals through the drier months by supplementing their food, this means that you’re almost guaranteed to see 4 of the Big 5 on your very first game drive!

-Our game drive sightings including 2 elephant bulls, a lone springbok, a gaggle of ostriches, a pod of hippos submerging themselves in the dam (including a teeny, tiny baby – if hippo’s can be tiny!), a dazzle of zebra, a buffalo and a crash of rhino – too many to count!
+On our safari near Cape Town at Aquila Private Game Reserve, our game drive sightings including 2 elephant bulls, a lone springbok, a gaggle of ostriches, a pod of hippos submerging themselves in the dam (including a teeny, tiny baby – if hippo’s can be tiny!), a dazzle of zebra, a buffalo and a crash of rhino – too many to count!

 Sundowner drinks are an essential part of a safari and we weren’t disappointed – drinks and snacks were enjoyed while getting to know our fellow passengers before we headed over the ridge and into the lion camp where we would witness a pride indulging in their dinner!!